PargaTolano/game-roulette/README.md

     - Constants used for commmon processes in the app, such as enumerations.
 - db
     - The database interaction layer, brings the data from the api to the app.
--pages
+- pages

 	- Contains the pages and views displayed through the whole application.
--pages/api
+- pages/api
-    - Internal api created for external requests -public
+    - Internal api created for external requests
+- public
     - Static resources used in the app.
--styles
+- styles
     - Stylesheets used for the user interface stying of the app.

 ## Pages ##